Nation-NON-Official/n32h47x_48x_sdk/projects/n32h47x_48x_EVAL/examples/PGA/PGA_UserTrimming/readme.txt

             PB11、PB1 is selected as input, user calibration mode
     Usage:
         1, after compiling, open the debug mode, the serial port sends 0xAA 0x01 to confirm and open the PGA calibration process;
-        2, connecting PB11 pin to the 0.3v voltage, using the USART2 serial port to send “0xAA 0x01” to confirm and the following step;
+        2, connecting PB11 pin to the 0.3v voltage, using the USART2 serial port to send “0xAA 0x01” to confirm and enter next step;
-        3, connecting PB11 pin to the 3.3v voltage, using the USART2 serial port to send the “0xAA 0x01” confirmation and the following step;
+        3, connecting PB11 pin to the 3.0v voltage, using the USART2 serial port to send the “0xAA 0x01” confirmation and enter next step;
-        4, connecting PB1 pin to the 0.3v voltage,  using the USART2 serial port to send the “0xAA 0x01” confirmation and the following step;
+        4, connecting PB1 pin to the 0.3v voltage,  using the USART2 serial port to send the “0xAA 0x01” confirmation and enter next step;
-        5, connecting PB1 pin to the 3.3v voltage,  using the USART2 serial port to send the “0xAA 0x01” to confirm and complete the calibration;
+        5, connecting PB1 pin to the 3.0v voltage,  using the USART2 serial port to send the “0xAA 0x01” to confirm and complete the calibration;
         6、using USART2 serial port to send “0xAA 0x01” to save the calibrated data and print through LOG;

 4. Matters needing attention